Banknotes of the Indonesian rupiah: Federal (Republik Indonesia Serikat) notes (1950)

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 Nationalisation of De Javasche Bank: first Republik Indonesia banknotes (1951–1953)

 With the nationalisation of De Javasche Bank via the Emergency Act of 1951 which was strengthened by Currency Act of 1953, it was decreed that the government would be able to issue notes valued Rp1 and Rp2½.
 Thus, 'Republik Indonesia' notes dated 1951 and 1953 were issued in Rp1 and Rp2½ denominations; these were signed by Sjafruddin Prawiranegara in 1951 and Soemitro Djojohadikoesoemo in 1953.